bsuwal/bsuwal.github.io/_posts/2025-01-19-langur-burja-rules.md

 \end{aligned}
 $$

 Again, this simple variation leads to the expected payoff of the Player to be positive, therefore we don't think it makes sense for the House to play this game.
+The $N=6$ case is our canonical case of playing with 6 dice.
 ![bot-firta]({{ site.url }}/assets/img/langur_burja/alternate-scheme-3.png)
 ---
 **Footnotes:**